Sega Genesis RGB Bypass

 PLEASE READ: The Genesis does not require a modification for RGB-output, simply a cable.
 This page is an “experts-only” page that shows how to bypass the Genesis’ internal RGB amp with a different one.
 All details are below, but this mod requires you to make irreversible modifications to your Genesis system.
 Beginner and intermediate modders should not try this mod!

-This page demonstrates using an RGB Bypass board that can be installed into any Genesis console, as well as a Sega Master System (although a slightly different board is required for the SMS).
+This page demonstrates using an RGB Bypass board that can be installed into any Genesis console, as well as a Sega Master System.

 Why perform an RGB-bypass?

-Jailbar fix: As shown in the picture above, performing this bypass on most models will completely remove analog video jailbars from the Genesis’ output image (this will not remove RAM interference…more on that later).
+Jailbar fix: As shown in the picture above, performing this bypass on most models will completely remove analog video jailbars from the Genesis’ output image (other than early model 1’s).
 Simply lifting the subcarrier pin on the VDP (thereby disabling composite video) will result in an excellent analog video signal improvement on all model Genesis revisions, however a true isolated bypass is the only way to get the best possible signal on the boards that are compatible.

 New RGB Amp: All Genesis and SMS systems use a Sony CXA1145 chip to amplify the RGB signal.
 The CXA1145 is an excellent chip, however the bypasses uses the newer Texas Instruments THS7374, which has a high-quality, switchable low-pass filter that removes unwanted noise.
 Using the THS7374 isn’t a clear “better or worse” choice, it’s mainly a preference.
 Some might argue that the “ringing” the CXA1145 produces creates the specific look of the Genesis that we’re all used to and shouldn’t be changed.
 I’ll leave that up to you.